-"Vishesh Bhoj" is being celebrated in various districts in many schools in Uttarakhand state.
-During 2017-18 around 25360 children in 863 schools are availed under this programme which is contributed by government officials, teachers, members of school management committee, community members and so on.
-This programme is being celebrated in large number in Uttarakhand state.
-Children are getting benefited with additional nutrition value beyond mid day meal on account of "Vishesh Bhoj".
+"Vishesh Bhoj" is being celebrated in various schools in Uttarakhand state.
+Around 33309 children in 909 schools are availed under this programme during 2017-18.
+This programme is being celebrated in large number in Uttarakhand state and children are getting benefited with the additional nutrition beyond Mid Day Meal on account of "Vishesh Bhoj" programme.